Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 The data you get via a CRM can also help you understand your customer better and create more targeted campaigns.

-If you’re selling complicated products with a longer sales cycle, then this data can be even more helpful in nurturing leads at every point of the cycle.
+If you’re selling complicated products with a longer sales cycle, then this data in combination from insights from your small business dashboard software can be even more helpful in nurturing leads at every point of the cycle.

 Did you know that 8% increase in productivity is associated with social CRM capabilities?